mandelmonkey/zbdtemplate/README.md

 ### Installation

 1. Download the ZBD Template UnityPackage from this repository.
+[Download Package](https://github.com/mandelmonkey/zbdtemplate/releases).
 2. Ensure that the Beamable SDK is already installed in your Unity project.
 If not, visit [Beamable.com](https://beamable.com) for installation instructions.
 3. Verify that your Quago account is set up and ready to integrate anti-cheat services into your project.
 For integration support, visit [Quago.io](https://quago.io).
 4. Open your Unity project or create a new one.